alecthomas/kingpin/README.md

 You can specify the template to use with the [Application.UsageTemplate()](http://godoc.org/gopkg.in/alecthomas/kingpin.v2#Application.UsageTemplate) function.

-There are two included templates: [kingpin.UsageTemplate](https://github.com/alecthomas/kingpin/blob/master/usage.go#L88) is the default, and
+There are two included templates: [kingpin.DefaultUsageTemplate](https://github.com/alecthomas/kingpin/blob/master/usage.go#L88) is the default, and
-[kingpin.CompactUsageTemplate](https://github.com/alecthomas/kingpin/blob/master/usage.go#L133) provides a more compact representation for commands, for more complex command line structures.
+[kingpin.CompactUsageTemplate](https://github.com/alecthomas/kingpin/blob/master/usage.go#L133) provides a more compact representation for more complex command-line structures.

 See the above templates for examples of usage, and the the function [UsageForContextWithTemplate()](https://github.com/alecthomas/kingpin/blob/master/usage.go#L198) method for details on the context.